Presentation: Fetus that is small for gestational age

 Example clinical scenario

 A woman attends her 28-week community midwife appointment and is found to have a symphysis fundal height below the 10th centile on her customised growth chart.
-She is referred to secondary care for a fetal growth scan, at which it is confirmed that the fetus is on the first centile based on fetal biometry.
+She is referred to secondary care for a fetal growth scan, during which it is confirmed that the fetus is on the first centile based on fetal biometry.

 When to consider genomic testing